 The Real Cost of Using The Lowest Cost Carrier

-How long has it taken for you to find a carrier you could trust?
-A carrier that understands your unique transportation needs and preferences and doesn’t need them explained anymore.
+How long does it take for you to find a carrier you've fully vetted, one you know you can trust?
+A carrier that understands your unique transportation needs and preferences and doesn’t need them explained.

-Having someone understand your securement preferences, the best way to enter your facilities or whatever it may be is not only more efficient to work with, but can also serve as an extension of your team or brand in front of your customer.
+Having someone understand your securement preferences, the best way to enter your facilities and your regular work hours is not only more efficient to work with, but can also serve as an extension of your team or brand in front of your customer.

 Even after reading this, you still do have a choice in the type of carrier you work with.
 Maybe the short-term savings you’d achieve when working with low-cost carriers outweigh the risk.

 However, if this has you reconsidering where you’d like to cut costs, you now see that it pays to do your research when selecting your next carrier.
 Look for reviews on their website or ask for references.
 If they’re not willing to provide any, that’s probably a sign that they’re not right for you.